venkatamonikasai/jdbc-assessment/README.md

 # Java JDBC Assessment

 This assessment is for Java JDBC.
-Create an authors table using the following SQL query:
+Create an authors table using the following SQL query: This table will be used to store the authors of the books.

 ```sql
     Create table authors (